CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a strong skill description that clearly defines a specific niche (Pencil .pen design files to frontend code), lists concrete capabilities, and provides explicit 'Use when' guidance with natural trigger terms.
-The description is well-structured, uses third person voice, and would be easily distinguishable from other skills in a large skill library.
+This is a strong skill description that clearly identifies a specific niche (Pencil .pen design files to frontend code), lists concrete actions and capabilities, and provides explicit 'Use when' guidance with natural trigger terms.
+The description is well-structured, concise, and distinctive enough to avoid conflicts with other design or code generation skills.

 DimensionReasoningScore